sbmkvp/footfall_from_wifi_sensors/review/response.md

 2. Will you give more detail information about the data and the parameters for various clustering algorithms?
 Including the number of records, the number of clusters.
+How about the performance for different clustering methods in your study？

 > Thank you.
-This has been corrected in the revised version of the
+This part has been expanded and clarified in the revised manuscript.
+The
-> paper.
+> performance of the algorithms were tested on the basis of the time taken for
+> processing and the relative improvement in results.
+We found the k-means gives
+> us the best data for the least processing time.
+The graph based clustering
+> was done using parameters which were arrived at using trial and error
+> controlling for a known device.

 4.3 Corrections and Clarifications
 ----------------------------------